jesseschalken/php-type-checker/README2.md

 and sets the catch variable to be an instance of the exception class.

-With all possible program states resulting from the `try` and `catch` blocks, the `finally` block is executed.

-For each program state, the `runstate` is captured and reset to `next`.
+With all possible program states resulting from the `try` and `catch` blocks, except those in state `exit`, the `finally` block is executed.
+To do so, for each program state, the `runstate` is captured and reset to `next`.
 The program state is sent through the `finally` block.
 (It may split into multiple program states due to `ifs` inside the `finally`, etc) For each resulting program state, if the `runstate` is still `next`, then it is set to whatever